XingchengLin/RACER/README.md

 * Note: The output from this demo is proper subset of (and so different from) the larger data analyzed in the referenced RACER manuscript.
 In particular, we focused on 1000 of the original 10^5 T cells and truncate the thymic selection to be performed on 100 of the original 10^4 self-peptides.

+## System requirement
+The code uses MATLab script and is compiled on version R2017b.

 ~ ~ ~ ~ ~ ~ ~ ~
 * DESCRIPTION for the files:
 - RACERMATLab.m: 		Script file which provides an example of thymic selection and T-cell recognition of foreign peptides and point-mutated self-peptides.